-Ramayana Trail in Sri Lanka
+Ramayana Trail

-Rama’s Bridge (or Adam’s Bridge)
+Rama’s Bridge (Adam’s Bridge)

 Ravana Cave and Ravana Falls